rsspdc/checklists/checklists/software-packages.md

 - [ ] Package is Citable
     - [ ]  	🥉Bronze (easy): A [CITATION.cff](https://citation-file-format.github.io/) file exists in the code repository to provide citational metadata about your project
+        - [ ] your project has a DOI or other persistent identifier with which it can be referenced and which points to an archived copy of your source.
+[Zenodo](https://zenodo.org/) can take a snapshot and mint a DOI, [Software Heritage](https://www.softwareheritage.org/) provides a SWHID.
     - [ ]  	🥈Silver (easy): bronze plus both of the following:
-        - [ ] A DOI, with which it can be referenced, has been minted for the project using a tool like [zenodo](https://zenodo.org/) to store a snapshot of the project.
         - [ ] Contributions are credited using a suitable contributor roles ontology or taxonomy (CROT) such as [CrediT](https://credit.niso.org/),[ScoRo](http://www.sparontologies.net/ontologies/scoro),[CRO](https://github.com/data2health/contributor-role-ontology), or [TaDiRAH](https://tadirah.info/).
     - [ ]  	🥇Gold (intermediate): silver plus any two from:
         - [ ] Versioned DOI with automation to update snapshots on zenodo or similar tool when a new version tag is created.
-        - [ ] All contributors are identified by their [ORCID](https://orcid.org/)
+        - [ ] All contributors are identified by their [ORCID](https://orcid.org/) or other suitable persistent identifier.
 	- [ ] All research institutions are identified by their [ROR](https://ror.org/) ID
-    - [ ]  	🏆Platinum (intermediate): (what's the next step for this one? maybe: hedge against link rot by duplicating to a storage system that uses content based addressing, is immutable, and decentralised.)
+    - [ ]  	🏆Platinum (hard): Package your software for Nix or Guix - this might not seem like it contributes to making the software more citable see details below for why this is the case.

 <details>
 It is important that code used in research can be properly cited by researchers so that they can communicate which version they used, where to find the code, and give appropriate credit to it's authors.